Astandimandi/GOG-Title-Lookup/README.md

 Help!
 I can't install!
 1. Click Tampermonkey icon -> Create new Script
 2. Delete ALL the template code and paste in ALL the script
-   a) Click on GOG Title Lookup - Info Box-1.1.user.js file just above here, and copy the script entirely
+   - Click on GOG Title Lookup - Info Box-1.1.user.js file just above here, and copy the script entirely
 3. Within Tampermonkey window, click File -> Save
 4. The script should be auto-enabled, but if you want to double check:
-   a) Tampermonkey icon -> Dashboard OR
+   - Tampermonkey icon -> Dashboard OR
-   b) Within the Tampermonkey window, click Installed Scripts tab
+   - Within the Tampermonkey window, click Installed Scripts tab
 5. If the script is ticked green, you're done!

 Please let me know of any issues, questions, or comments.
 Enjoy!